haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_browser_panel.png)
 The *Layer panel* lists all the layers in the project and helps you manage their visibility and shape the map.
 You can access the layers by right clicking them, and toggle their vissibility by toggling the check box in the layer panel.
 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_layer_panel.png)
+The *Processing Toolbox* shows the list of all available **algorithms** grouped in different blocks called _Providers_, and custom **models** and **scripts** you can add to extend the set of tools.
+Hence the toolbox is the access point to run them, whether as a single process or as a batch process involving several executions of the same algorithm on different sets of inputs.

 ### 1.3 Plugins